 All actions and strategies for this goal were implemented as intended.
+For 4.6, we invested heavily in social events and activities during the year.

 A description of the successes and challenges in implementing the actions/services to achieve the goal.